-July 11th happens to be National Blueberry Muffin Day, and what kind of food blogger and dietitian would I be if I didn't make sure you were prepared with the absolute most perfect, no added sugar, blueberry muffin recipe on hand??
+July 11th happens to be National Blueberry Muffin Day, and what kind of food blogger and dietitian would I be if I didn’t make sure you were prepared with the absolute most perfect, low sugar blueberry muffin recipe on hand??
 This Blueberry Chia Muffin recipe re-do is out of this world.

 So, if you make these new and improved Blueberry Chia Muffins, be sure to let me know with a comment below, or tag @milknhoneynutrition on Instagram so I can see your creation!

 Blueberry Chia Muffins

 - 1 cup + 2 Tbsp coconut flour

 - 1 tsp baking powder

 - 1/3 cup maple syrup